-2.2 Amendments as at 1 January 2020

-The Board of Directors has amended its remuneration system as of 1 January 2020, with the aim of simplifying the system without significantly changing the level of the fees paid to members, including meeting attendance fees.
-The remuneration is made up of a Director's fee that varies in relation to the member's function (basic emolument plus functional allowances), statutory and regulatory employer contributions to social security and, as of now, to the occupational pension, as well as any additional benefits.
-Additional remuneration is no longer given for attendance at meetings.
-Instead, the attendance fees have been incorporated into the basic emolument and functional allowances based on past values.
-In addition, the basic emolument and functional allowances have been increased by the amount of the statutory employee contributions to social security.
-The fees are now therefore gross amounts from which employee contributions to social security and the occupational pension are deducted.
-As before, no variable performance-related emoluments are paid.
-The members of the Board of Directors are still obligated to draw a portion of their fee in the form of equity shares and to comply with the requirements on minimum shareholdings, thus ensuring they directly participate financially in the performance of Swisscom's shares.
+The remuneration is made up of a fixed Director's fee that varies in relation to the member's function (basic emolument plus functional allowances), statutory and regulatory employer contributions to social security and to the occupational pension, as well as any additional benefits.
+Additional remuneration is not given 3 Elected to the Committee on 31 March 2021.

+4 Left the Board of Directors on 31 March 2021.

+for attendance at meetings.
+No variable performance-related emoluments are paid.
+The members of the Board of Directors are obligated to draw a portion of their fee in the form of equity shares and to comply with the requirements on minimum shareholdings, thus ensuring they directly participate financially in the performance of Swisscom's shares.

 The remuneration is normally reviewed every December for the following year for ongoing appropriateness.
-In December 2019, the Board of Directors assessed the appropriateness of the remuneration as part of a discretionary decision.
+In December 2020, the Board of Directors assessed the appropriateness of the remuneration as part of a discretionary decision.
 The Board of Directors compared Swisscom's remuneration with that of other listed companies domiciled in Switzerland, which, like Swisscom, must fulfil Swiss and foreign legal requirements, including full personal liability.
 The Board of Directors used as a comparison the remuneration paid by Compagnie Financière Richemont, Geberit, Givaudan, Lonza, SGS, Sika and Swatch Group.
-The Board of Directors did not call on any external consultants with regard to the structuring of the remuneration.
+The Board of Directors did not call on any external consultants with regard to the determination of the remuneration nor to review its appropriateness.